Jedi-rude/Ethical-Hacking/FTP /FTP-Brute-Force.md

 After Scanning is completed, There is more details scanning results for our target ip address and there is port 21 FTP service is open.
 Our target is confirmed.
 <p align="center"><img src=https://github.com/AungZayMyo/Ethical-Hacking/assets/154745254/f9eae029-cd23-4f8d-8cba-e076c63272b3 width=450 height=300/><br>Figure (7): Advanced Port Scanner Results </p>

 To confirm whether FTP service is active or inactive, click ftp hyperlink in Advance port scanner.
-There is a authenication process to connect with FTP server.
+There is a authentication process to connect with FTP server.
 <p align="center"><img src=https://github.com/AungZayMyo/Ethical-Hacking/assets/154745254/57a39a1e-07c8-4989-9fb1-df50c78639ee width=450 height=300/><br>Figure (8): FTP service is active </p>
+We don't know username and password for authentication.

 ## Step Four ##
 **Wordlists** <br>